bambu-group-03/docu/README.md

 # Snap Documentation Page

-This is the official repo for [Snap](https://github.com/bambu-group-03) project.
+This is the official Documentation Page for the [Snap](https://github.com/bambu-group-03) project.

 ## Getting Started